Spillover of the Myanmar civil war (2021–present): Bangladesh

 On 9 December 2024, Arakan Army captured all of the Burmese military outposts and seized control of the Myanmar's entire border with Bangladesh.
-With this victory, the AA now controls all three Burmese townships bordering Bangladesh: Maungdaw, Buthidaung, and Paletwa.
-In the aftermath of the Maungdaw battle, the AA arrested Brigadier General Thurein Tun and approximately 80 Rohingya militants.
+With this victory, the AA has controlled all three Burmese townships bordering Bangladesh: Maungdaw, Buthidaung, and Paletwa.

+In 2025, around more than 350 Bangladeshi fishermen were abducted by Arakan Army in the period of 10 months within the year.
+At least 28 people were also injured by landmines allegedly placed by the AA in the Bangladesh border.

+On 11 January 2026, a 12 year old Bangladeshi national was killed between the clashes of Arakan Army and Rohingya militants in the Teknaf border.

+Three Bangladeshi villagers were killed in a landmine explosion near the Bandarban border on 24 May, 2026.
+The ULA/AA and a local resident in the area claimed the landmines were placed by armed groups such as ARSA, ARA, and RSO.

 Twan Mrat Naing claimed in an interview with The Irrawaddy that AA has proof ARSA and the RSO coordinated with officers in the Bangladesh Armed Forces to attack positions in Maungdaw Township on 18 September 2025.
 The Bangladesh Border Guard (BGB) further denied this claim and termed it as "misleading".